 A Texas First

 Young Americans Overseas is building Texas's first Women Veteran and Women First Responder Park.
 Inside the park will grow a Victory garden.
 First lady Eleanor Roosevelt built a Victory garden at the White House to support the troops.
-Vegetables grown will be given away to low-income children.
+Vegetables grown will be given away to children.
 This is the first community garden in the CABLE neighborhood.
 The park will be an open-air exhibit with life sized statues.
 The park is located across the street from the YAO housing complex.
 The groundbreaking ceremony was held on May 1, 2017.

 yao will honor nationally RECOGNIzED women